bitman85/twitter-bot-bitman85/README.md

 	-likeTwit : like twit message log

--words.txt: put in the list your hastags to search and retwit
+-**words.txt**: put in the list your hastags to search and retwit

--favoritewords.txt: Put in the list your hastags to make favorite
+-**favoritewords.txt**: Put in the list your hastags to make favorite